wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 If you want to get an even smaller keyboard, I would say start off with a Vortex Race 3 or a Vortex Poker 3.
 The only caveat about the Race 3 is it uses two nonstandard keycap sizes that will be hard to replace, and you need to use Windows to upgrade the firmware when you buy the keyboard.

-If your keyboard doesn't come with a [keycap puller][4], make sure to get one.
+If your keyboard doesn't come with a [keycap puller][4], make sure to get one and look up how to use it.

 Palm rests are technically optional, but they make typing a lot more comfortable.
 Make sure to find one the right size for your keyboard so you don't waste space on your desk.